tangrams/PI-GPS/README.md

-# Openness

-The collective effort of a community working with open data is preserve by the transparency of open software.
-But openSource and openData is as open as the technology require to access to it.

-On Mapzen we are working on a native version of our vector map 2D/3D render, Tangram (made on C++ / openGL ES 2.0) that can be compile and run on the inexpensive RaspberryPi (less 35 U$D).

-This not only make us wonder about maps apply to the Internet of things, but more importantly lower the bar to access to open data like OpenStreetMaps for a bigger .

-The following is an example project on how to use Tangram ES to make a DIY GPS devices using a RaspberryPi and GPS module.

 ## Making your own GPS device

 A couple of month ago the nice folks of RaspberryPi publish a [blog post](https://www.raspberrypi.org/tangram-an-open-source-map-rendering-library/) about [Tangram-ES](https://github.com/tangrams/tangram-es) our Native 2D/3D Maps Render Engine running on their hardware.
-Here is the video we made for them:

-<iframe src=“https://player.vimeo.com/video/120092583” width=“500” height=“281” frameborder=“0” webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 The feedback was great and a lot of people start using it for their projects.